Here’s which Amex cards I’m applying for and when to get triple the free cash.

 - British Airways American Express credit card

-But if you already have a different card you can still look at a second welcome bonus with the BA Premium Plus card, as long as you don’t have the free BA Amex already.
+If you already have one of the Reward cards you can still look at a second welcome bonus with the BA Premium Plus card, as long as you don’t have the free BA Amex already, and you could get the Platinum bonus if you’ve had either BA card.

 The best “first” American Express credit card